openhwgroup/cva6/cv32/sim/mcy/README.md

 - The verilator testbench currently contains some failing tests as well as a fatal error.
 This should be fixed, but right now `test_sim` just suppresses the return value and checks for the magic number of errors.
-- A timeout facility needs to be added to either the testbench or `test_sim.sh` because it seems that a mutation can occasionally create a deadlock.
+- A timeout facility was added to `test_sim.sh` because mutations can cause deadlock (e.g. illegal instruction loop).
 - A large amount of the runtime is currently spent re-compiling the verilator testbench with each mutated module.
 This can be spared by surfacing the `mutsel` input as a command line argument to the testbench.